MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+* New currency: Fantom FTM
+* New currency: Kitty Inu KITTY
+* New currency: OpenDAO SOS
+* New currency: Penky PoS PENKY
+* New currency: QOIN
+* New currency: SafeMoon SFM
+* New currency: SAO
+* New currency: Wrapped Optical Bitcoin WOBTC

 = 2.111 20211218 =